Dayton's Locally-Owned Cash Home Buyer · BBB Accredited · 5-Star Rated

 Here's the practical takeaway for Dayton homeowners thinking about selling this year:

-If Your Home Is in Kettering / Centerville Valley / Miamisburg in Good Condition
+If Your Home Is in Kettering, Oakwood, or Centerville in Good Condition

 Spring listing makes sense.
 List between March and June, price it correctly based on actual comparable sales (not Zillow's Zestimate, which regularly misestimates Dayton values by 10–20%), and get a good local agent who knows the Montgomery County MLS.
 The market will support a retail sale.
 Get a pre-listing inspection to identify issues before buyers use them as negotiating leverage.